ameihao/Data-Analysis-Projects/README.md

-Here are part of my data analysis projects.
+Here are parts of my data analysis projects.